From Time to Time (novel): Reception

 From Time to Time received generally mixed but appreciative reviews, with critics praising Finney's rich historical detail and immersive recreation of early 20th-century New York, while noting that the story and characters often take a secondary role.
 Publishers Weekly described the novel as "entertaining" and rich in period color, though lacking the "magic and urgency of its predecessor," and highlighted Finney's imaginative set pieces, historical cameos, albeit "creaky" central conceit.
 The St. Louis Post-Dispatch similarly remarked that, while the book offers abundant period detail, it "seems to stand still at many points" and that this level of detail sometimes gets in the way of the story.
 In The New York Times, Frank Rich praised the novel's meticulous evocation of New York circa 1912, especially its theatrical life, vaudeville, and Titanic-era settings, while observing that most of the characters — even Simon Morley — function largely as human signposts, guiding readers through the city and its culture rather than becoming fully realized individuals.
+Similarly, Times critic Michiko Kakutani wrote of the book, "'From Time to Time' doesn't possess the novelty or spontaneous delight of its predecessor -- very few sequels do, of course -- but it still makes for an entertaining romp through a narrow window of history."

 In 2024, novelist Jean Hanff Korelitz, author of The Sequel, named From Time to Time as one of her all-time favorite sequel novels, calling it "a brilliant book."